opencv/opencv/modules/core/doc/basic_structures.rst

 This trick, while being very simple, can boost performance of a simple element-operation by 10-20 percents, especially if the image is rather small and the operation is quite simple.

-Also, note that we use another OpenCV idiom in this function - we call :func:`Mat::create` for the destination array instead of checking that it already has the proper size and type.
+Also, note that there is another OpenCV idiom in this function: a call of :func:`Mat::create` for the destination array instead of checking that it already has the proper size and type.
 And while the newly allocated arrays are always continuous, we still check the destination array, because
 :func:`create` does not always allocate a new matrix.